One of our many visits to the Greek island of Rhodes took us up to the wonderfully picturesque hilltop village of Koskinou…

 In days gone by, it once served the purpose of renewing our tourist visa.
 We would alternate between a day on Rhodes and a day on the Greek island of Meis.

 But, more recently, the island has become a bit more accessible to us.

 And that means we’ve been able to explore a little further afield.

 Exploring Koskinou, Rhodes

-It’s been lovely to be able to research some different places and work out where we can head for.
+It was lovely to be able to research some different places and work out where we can head for.

-This year, whilst virtually mooching around the island, Barry stumbled across the village of Koskinou.
+The following year, whilst virtually mooching around the island, Barry stumbled across the village of Koskinou.

 Walking To Historic Koskinou